BTNeandertha1/BTDiablo/README.md

    - takes 70% less Damage across the board
 - Revives
    - Infinite Duration
+- Skeletons
+   - 5% chance to spawn with shield increased to 50%
+   - increased Damage per Lvl from 7 to 10%
+   - increased Attackrating per Lvl from 15 to 50
+   - increased Armor per Lvl from 15 to 50
+- Skeleton Mastery
+   - increased HP per Lvl from 8 to 25
+   - increased Damage per Lvl from 2 to 10
 Poisons and Bone Spells:
 - Teeth
    - Pierces (like multishot)